hvianna/audioMotion-analyzer/readme.md

 `gradient` *string*

-Key to currently selected gradient
+Key to currently selected gradient.

 `showBgColor` *boolean*

-*true* means background color is defined by current gradient; *false* means black background.
+*true* when using background color defined by current gradient; *false* for black background.

 `showLeds` *boolean*

-Use LED display effect?
+*true* when LED display effect is active.

 `showScale` *boolean*

-Frequency labels being displayed in the X axis?
+*true* when frequency labels are being displayed in the X axis.

 `showPeaks` *boolean*

-Show amplitude peaks for each frequency?
+*true* when amplitude peaks for each frequency are being displayed.

 `highSens` *boolean*

-High sensitivity mode active?
+*true* when high sensitivity mode is active.

 `loRes` *boolean*

-Use low resolution canvas?
+*true* when canvas is set to low resolution (half the original width and height).

 `width` *number*, `height` *number*

 Nominal dimensions of the analyzer container.
-Please note that the actual canvas dimensions may differ from these, depending on the current pixel ratio and fullscreen status.
+Actual canvas dimensions may differ from these, depending on the current pixel ratio and fullscreen status.
 For the current canvas dimensions use `audioMotion.canvas.width` and `audioMotion.canvas.height`.

 `fsWidth` *number*, `fsHeight` *number*

 Canvas dimensions used during fullscreen mode.
 These take the current pixel ratio into account and will change accordingly when low-resolution mode is set.

-### Functions:
+## Functions

-<a name="create"></a>`create( [container], [options] )`
+<a name="create"></a>`create( [container], [{options}] )`

 Constructor function.
 Initializes the analyzer and inserts the canvas into the *container* element.
 If *container* is undefined, the canvas is added to the document's body.

+If `source` is specified in the *options*, returns a [MediaElementAudioSourceNode](https://developer.mozilla.org/en-US/docs/Web/API/MediaElementAudioSourceNode) object to the connected audio element.

 ```
 options = {